SeLite/SeLite.github.io/SettingsScope.md

 # Symlinks (on Mac OS/Unix) #
 Symlinks are another way to have variety/separation of configuration sets.
 If you access a test suite via a file path which has symlinked non-leaf folder(s), it can be  associated to partially/fully different configuration sets.

-<a href='Hidden comment: Comment: TODO Test how Selenium IDE treats a test suite loaded via a path that depends on symlinks - does it use the provided path, or does it resolved it first?
+<a href='Hidden comment: Comment: TODO Test how Selenium IDE treats a test suite loaded via a path that depends on symlinks - does it use the provided path, or does it resolve it first?
 If it resolves the path first, then change this paragraph.'></a>